-Documentation for Program Aims: Program mission and aims are entered in ADS and will be included on the program's Overview page.
-The Review Committee-International will not judge the adequacy of a program's aims or mission statement in rendering its accreditation decision; however, for programs on annual review, the program aims will form the basis of the required Self-Study and will be reviewed by the Accreditation Field Representative during the program's accreditation site visit.
+Documentation for Program Aims: Program mission and aims are entered in ADS and will be included in the program's overview page.
+The Review Committee-International will not judge the adequacy of a program's aims or mission statement in making its accreditation decision; however, for programs on annual review, the program aims will form the basis of the required Self-Study and will be reviewed by the Accreditation Field Representative during the program's accreditation site visit.

-C. Overall Educational Goals
+B. Overall Educational Goals

-Program aims will differ from overall educational goals in that the educational goals outline what the fellows, upon graduation, should know, how they are expected to perform, and how they are expected to interact with others to deliver quality patient care.
+Program aims will differ from overall educational goals in that the educational goalsoutline what the residents, upon graduation, should know; how the resident is expected to perform, and how the resident is expected to interact with others to deliver quality patient care.